All Episodes

 Your call's coming up at the bottom of the half hour.

-All right, as we continue with John McLaughlin and John Jordan, uh this new major poll and findings they put together about Hispanic Americans and voting patterns that we might begin to see trends going in.
+All right, as we continue with John McLaughlin and John Jordan, this new major poll and findings they put together about Hispanic Americans and voting patterns that we might begin to see trends going in.

-If Biden gets it, does he get held accountable for the Obama Biden economy?
+If Biden gets it, does he get held accountable for the Obama-Biden economy?

-The Russia stuff that happened on their watch?
+Does he get held accountable, the Russia stuff that happened on their watch?

 I'm voting for this guy.